-The Custom REST API Adaptor supports the following actions:
+The Custom REST API integration supports the following actions:

 - Web service request to perform a custom REST call to one or more API endpoints.

-You can use the Custom REST API adaptor to connect any significant event (or set of events) in your user’s activity to a call to one of your backend services or to a third party service that exposes a REST API.
+U the Custom REST API to connect any significant event (or set of events) in your user’s activity to a call to one of your backend services or to a third party service that exposes a REST API.
 Examples of how you might use this are:

 - Logging an event or action in your systems to record an important user activity; for example, a fatal error in the app.